-This program should be defined in the 2nd phase PLTPI for your CICS region.
-See the CICS Customization Guide.
+Define this program in the second phase PLTPI for your CICS region.
+For more information, see Writing initialization and shutdown programs in the Customization Guide.

 Chapter 9.
-Trace utility print program (DFHTU660)
+Trace utility print program (DFHTU670)

 There are three destinations for CICS region trace data: